gazmull/discord-paginationembed/UPDATING_V1.md

-# Updating From `v0.8.0`
+# Updating From `v0.7.7-v11`

 ## Notice
-- This documentation will be changed without prior notice for any changes in v1's source code.
-In some cases, commit messages will notify everyone that this documentation has been changed.
-- If you are from **stable branch (v11)**, then this will no longer work for you as its support has been suspended (this package only).
-Last version of v11 branch: `v0.7.7-v11`
+- This is for Discord.JS v11 (stable) variant.
+If you're looking for Discord.JS v12 (master) variant, please visit this instead: [Click me](https://github.com/gazmull/discord-paginationembed/blob/master/UPDATING_V1.md)

 ## Installation
 New way to install the utility is from NPM: `npm install discord-paginationembed`